 - Super crunchy – high satisfaction

-- Healthy compared to most other breads
+- Healthy compared to most other bread

 - Easy to make

-- High amount of fiber
+- A high amount of fiber

 - Low calories

-- Very low amount of gluten (if you have a gluten free starter it’s even lower)
+- Very low amount of gluten (if you have a gluten-free starter, it’s even lower)